What is the REEF Volunteer Fish Survey Project?

-During RDT surveys, divers swim freely throughout a dive site and record every observed fish species that can be positively identified.
+During RDT surveys, divers and snorkelers swim freely throughout a site and record every observed fish species that can be positively identified.
 Species and approximate abundance scores are recorded on an underwater slate.
-The search for fishes begins as soon as the diver enters the water.
-The goal is to find as many species as possible so divers are encouraged to look under ledges and up in the water column.
-In some regions, sea turtle species seen during your dive should also be marked.
+The search for fishes begins as soon as the diver or snorkeler enters the water.
+The goal is to find as many species as possible, so divers are encouraged to look under ledges and up in the water column.
+Sea turtle species are also reported.
 More about the Sea Turtle Program.

 Submitting your data